KajWiik/ScikitRF.jl/README.md

+WARNING: this is vibe-coded package and not yet tested, beware!

 # ScikitRF.jl

 A comprehensive Julia wrapper for the [scikit-rf](https://github.com/scikit-rf/scikit-rf) Python library, providing full access to RF and microwave network analysis tools.